 Distance education provides so many opportunities for personal and professional growth.
 Similar to a non-residential graduate program, New Director Training (NDT) utilizes both eight person cohort based learning groups, structured training experiences, self-guided learning, and relational support through monthly video conference classes and independent studies.
-Each of the three new director tracks will have specific curricula and a similar delivery.
+Each of the four new director tracks will have specific curricula and a similar delivery.

-Orientation and Reach the U Institute (RUI)
+Orientation and Reach the University Institute (RUI)

 Monthly Cohort Calls

 Each trainee is partnered with a veteran Chi Alpha coach.
 These conversations model a discipleship relationship and are designed to give each the experience needed to disciple students and staff under their leadership.
-Two learning plans are developed and implemented through the Mentor/Coach relationship that address identified growth areas of each candidate.
+Two learning plans are developed and implemented through the mentor/coach relationship that address identified growth areas of each candidate.

-Working with district leadership, a coach, and NDT staff, each participant will spend time on campus with existing Chi Alpha chapters.
+Working with district leadership, a coach, and NDT staff, each participant will spend time on campus with existing Chi Alpha groups.
 These visits are evaluated through post-visit projects and papers that reflect the experience and insights gained that could contribute to recreating similar dynamics on their campus.